 Word processors like Microsoft Word — which WordPress’ visual toolbar emulates — are a relic of a time when computer output mostly targeted standard-sized sheets of paper, but Web pages aren’t paper.
 Screen sizes vary from 320 to well over 5000 pixels wide.
-If you justify a decision to focus on desktop browsers by telling yourself that “most people use a screen like mine”, understand that the only person you’re fooling is yourself.
+If you justify a decision to focus on desktop browsers by telling yourself that “most people use a screen like mine”, the only person you’re kidding is yourself.

 How to keep page layout simple

 - Make no assumptions about your readers’ screen sizes

 - Trust that most of the design decisions for your site have already been made as part of your website’s theme, and rely mostly on simple HTML elements like headings and lists to provide your page with structure; avoid the temptation to fiddle with fonts, colours, and over-use of bold or italic.